anira-project/anira-bela-examples/README.md

 The cmake toolchain file to use with these examples is [Toolchain_Bela.cmake](./Toolchain_Bela.cmake).

+> **Note:** More information about the anira library can be found in the [anira repository](https://github.com/anira-project/anira).
+An extensive usage guide is provided [here](https://github.com/anira-project/anira/blob/main/docs/anira-usage.md) and more information about benchmarks with anira can be found [here](https://github.com/anira-project/anira/blob/main/docs/benchmark-usage.md).

 ## Options

 The examples can be activated with the following flags: